Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

 \subsection{Acknowledgements}

 I would like to thank Prof.~Jonathan Luk for his patience and guidance, for suggesting the problem to me, and for inviting me to Stanford University to finish the project.
-I would also like to thank Prof.~Mihalis Dafermos for his patience and his comments on preliminary versions the manuscript.
-Moreover, I thank Jan Sbierski for the suggestion to look at John's approach to local existence.
+I would also like to thank my advisor, Prof.~Mihalis Dafermos, for his patience, his encouragement and his comments on preliminary versions of the manuscript.
+Moreover, I thank Jan Sbierski for the suggestion to look at Fritz John's approach to local existence.
+Moreover, I thank John Anderson and Yakov Shlapentokh-Rothman for very valuable discussions.